-EL06 Yes, I think that as earlier student get familiar with scientific methodologies in real phenomena as better could take motivations for learning science and development skills.
+EL06 Yes, I think that the earlier students get familiar with scientific methodologies in real phenomena the more probable they could get motivated for learning science and developing their skills.

 EL07 CS could definitely be helpful practice in all grades and specially to younger students.